-If you’ve been following me on Facebook, Twitter, or Instagram, you know I’ve become quite obsessed with intermittent fasting and the Ketogenic diet as of lately.
+If you’ve been following me on Facebook, Twitter, or Instagram, you know I’ve become quite obsessed with intermittent fasting and the Ketogenic diet lately.
 It’s not just a phase; it’s a way of starting a new chapter of my life.
 A healthier, happier chapter.
 At the time of this post, I am 112 days into this journey, so I approach the 4-month mark.
 So far, everything is going according to plan, which is surprising to me, but I’m keeping my fingers crossed.

 Last month, I posted an article on my keto journey to weight loss and a healthier lifestyle.
-It was meant to be the first installment, and in that article, I talked about what my life was before the diet, when the diet started, and where I was about 70 days into it.
+It was meant to be the first installment, and in that article, I talked about my life before the diet, when the diet started, and where I was about 70 days into it.

 What is Intermittent Fasting?

 First, let’s start with “fasting.”
 What is fasting?